AadilPB/vga-controller-with-pong/README.md

 Where the total pixel count represents every pixel the controller must clock through in a single frame, including both the active display and blanking regions, multiplied by the refresh rate, which provides the number of pixels that must be driven per second.
 As the Spartan-3E runs at 50 MHz, this is achieved through a clock divider, which divides the onboard clock by toggling on every rising edge of the 50 MHz FPGA clock, producing a 25 MHz pixel clock.

+The game of pong features two types of elements, static and dynamic.
+Static elements can be drawn
 ## Architecture

 ## Results